ilhan007/ui5con-web-component/docs/4_Use_Token_in_Smart_Store_app.md

 ## 7. Implement `token delete`

 After we displayed the tokens, and the Edit button shows/hides their `decline` icon.
 Td so we need to add application logic to react on user pressing the icon in the **`/ui5con-app/src/detail/TokenReactComponent.tsx`** file.

 <br>

-- Create DOM reference to "my-token" to later attach an event listener on.
+- Create DOM reference to **`my-token`** to later attach an event listener on.

 ```diff
 + import React, { Component } from "react";